-None of the components of these mixtures is subject to reporting under Section 313.
+None of the components of this mixture requires reporting under Section 313.

 40 CFR 68: RISK MANAGEMENT PROGRAM FOR CHEMICAL ACCIDENTAL RELEASE PREVENTION: Requires development and implementation of risk management programs at facilities that manufacture, use, store, or otherwise handle regulated substances in quantities that exceed specified thresholds.